Click here for the 22-23 school Registration Form.

 Shabbat Experiences

-Life Cycle Family Education
+Family Education

-Madrikh Program for Teens, Grades 10-12
+Madrichim Program for Teens, Grades 10-12

-Our excellent Madrikh program trains teens to work in our religious school with our younger students.
+Our excellent Madrichim program trains teens to work in our religious school with our younger students.
 Through this program, they continue their Judaic education while also learning important leadership and teaching skills.
 This program also provides many of our teens with their first job experience.
 Teens can choose to volunteer in this program to earn valuable community service hours.

 In Hebrew High we focus on personal growth, spirituality, and character development through a Jewish lens.
 We discuss issues related to our teens’ lives and provide them the opportunity to explore their values with Jewish texts and discussions with our rabbis.
 We emphasize critical thinking and discussion in a safe sacred space.